kwr760/royhome-net/README.md

 # Overview
-This is my home page.
+This is my website.

 ## Intent
-I want to create a robust and website, even if it is over engineered.
+I want to create a robust website, even if it is over engineered.
 Using good practices.

 This is built with SSR react and will have a database on the backend